Tags API

 oidNoUnique identifier of a catalog object.

-NOTE: Parameters oid and otype need to be used together in a request.
-When they are specified the results are filtered to the tags on the subject specified by the otype and oid.
+NOTE: The oid and otype parameters should be used together in a request.
+When both are specified, the results will be filtered to show only tags associated with the object identified by the provided otype and oid.

 otypeNoThe object type of a catalog object.
-See the table below for a list of valid object types.
+See the Objects that can be tagged table above for a list of valid object types.
 The object type should not be put in quotes.

 Example: /integration/tag/?oid=1&otype=data

-NOTE: Parameters oid and otype need to be used together in a request.
-When they are specified the results are filtered to the tags on the subject specified by the otype and oid.
+NOTE: The oid and otype parameters should be used together in a request.
+When both are specified, the results will be filtered to show only tags associated with the object identified by the provided otype and oid.

 limitNoLimit the number of tags returned.